 If we can’t stand to just sit and let our minds wander, then the entirety of humanity is in dire danger.
 And I don’t mean that with the slightest spice of exaggeration.
 All of humanity’s greatest advancements, inventions, and achievements began with a mind that wandered to a new thought.
 A mind that wandered to a new idea.
 A mind that wandered to something imaginary that later became a reality that changed everything.
 The first plane.
 The first pencil.
 The first book.
 The first rocket.
 The first wheel.
 The first key.
 These firsts, and all other firsts, all sprouted from a wandering mind.
 And they weren’t usually created by one great inspired insight, but by conglomerations of wandering moments that found each other in other wandering moments.

 Perhaps if you had put that iPhone down for two minutes your imaginary vision could have changed the course of human history.
 But instead you decided to keep texting, keep tweeting, keep facebooking, keep uploading photos.
+You keep letting a screen absorb your consciousness entirely.
 And in doing so, you’ve told everyone around you that it’s ok to never let your consciousness leave that little screen.
 In fact, you’ve inspired them to never let their eyes leave that little screen.
 And consequently, you’ve turned humanity’s advancement down some very small notch.
 And together, all of us, eyeing our news feeds instead of the world around us, have turned humanity down one, big notch.
-We can’t afford another dial down in a modern world that has too many problems, too few solutions, and too big of dreams to lose the wandering minds who will save it, lead it, and take it to the stars.
+Maybe it’s not your fault, maybe it’s just the fault of Steve Jobs.
+But we can’t afford another dial down in a modern world that has too many problems, too few solutions, and too big of dreams to lose the wandering minds who will save it, lead it, and take it to the stars.
 Indeed, all of humanity depends on each mind wandering to a place that no mind ever wandered before.
 So I beg you, put that cell phone, tablet, or laptop down and let your mind wander because your species, your planet, and your society depends on it.